prachi-git99/date_format_picker/README.md

 # DATE FORMAT PICKER
 This is a module for picking date format and input the date according to the format

-Prerequisites
+PREREQUISITES
 Flutter 3.16.5 • Dart 3.2.3

-Steps to run project
+STEPS TO RUN PROJECT:
-Clone the repo
+1. Clone the repo
-Check for Flutter and Dart version
+2. Check for Flutter and Dart version
-Connect with emulator
+3. Connect with emulator
-Run command on terminal: 1.
+4. Run command on terminal: 1.
 Flutter clean 2.
 Flutter pub get 3.
 Flutter run

 FEATURES:
 1. Auto-Format Input: